CRIW Initiative

 – Shamsia Hassani, Afghan Artist

-Public Art Exhibit:
+Public Art Exhibits:

 “Afghan Women Explore Themes of Identity & Home”

-This unique exhibit showcases the artistic creations from two CRIW Expressive Arts Initiatives which allowed mostly preliterate women from rural Afghanistan who are often unheard due to barriers of language, gender, poverty, and education, to tell their own stories through their photographs and hand-sewn “story cloths”.
-This exhibit is made by possible through the generous support of the International Association of New Haven and Hangama Amiri.
+A Public Exhibit of Photographs and “Story Cloths” This unique exhibit showcases the artistic creations from two CRIW Expressive Arts Initiatives which allowed mostly preliterate women from rural Afghanistan who are often unheard due to barriers of language, gender, poverty, and education, to tell their own stories through their photographs and hand-sewn “story cloths”.
+Exhibits are made by possible through the generous support of the International Association of New Haven, Penny & Rod Cook and Hangama Amiri.